Last updated January 27th, 2022

-OPINION: Betfair’s betting exchange is the most innovative section of their site and it was their initial core product.
+OPINION: Betfair’s betting exchange is the most interesting section of their site and it was their initial core product.
 Some people do earn a full-time living by backing and laying bets.
-However while the odds appear good at first glance, the commission you pay at 5% of the profit made in each market eats into that and it is very hard to make things pay.
-The software is by nature more involved than a traditional bookmaker’s site and could confuse the novice.
-To counter that fact and to appeal to a wider sports betting market, Betfair also offers a ‘sportsbook’ section, which operates just like a normal online bookie.
-It is pretty good and newcomers to online betting will likely find their betting stakes restricted, just as we were, if they string a few winners together.
+However while the odds appear good at first glance, the commission you pay at 5% of the profit made in each market rapidly eats into that and it is very hard to make things pay.
+The software is by nature more involved than a traditional bookmaker’s site and is extremely confusing for the novice.
+To counter that fact and to appeal to a wider sports betting market, Betfair also now offers a ‘sportsbook’ section, which operates just like a normal online bookie.
+It is pretty poor though and newcomers to online betting will likely find their betting stakes restricted, just as we were, if they string a few winners together.
 Betfair is not recommended.

 Betfair Full Review

 Betfair was the first betting exchange to trade and is now the world’s biggest by a country mile.
 Based in London, it is one of the UK’s big success stories.
 They have millions of customers and a weekly turnover in excess of £45 million.
 That means more markets for punters and potentially the best prices that can be found anywhere online.